 3. Meets All Expectations

-At a rating of three, the employee performance is what is expected at someone at their salary grade.
+At a rating of three, the employee performance is what is expected of someone at their salary grade.
 Ultimately, they are passing the class as an employee.

 - Consistently meets all expectations of the competency scale.

 - Results are what is expected.
-They are fully capable of consistently meeting the expectations.
+They are fully capable of consistently meeting expectations.